Leaders.com

 The property manager job description includes but is not limited to the following:

 • Fill vacancies: When new units open up at a rental property, someone on the property management team should fill them as quickly as possible.
 Empty lots can become expensive since no one pays to be there.
 To occupy a vacancy, property managers need to make sure the unit is ready to lease.
 They should also place advertisements that let the public know it’s available.
-If you own rental properties like an apartment building, for example, property managers must make sure each apartment vacancy gets filled by a tenant.
+If you own rental properties like an apartment building, for example, rental managers must make sure each apartment vacancy gets filled by a tenant.

 • Screen prospective tenants: When a property announces a vacancy, many people will likely apply for it.
 The property manager must screen each tenant to ensure they would be a good fit for the property.
 That includes rental history, background checks, credit, employment history, and more.
 Part of this process includes collecting any security deposits.

 • Handle maintenance: During their stay, tenants will likely make multiple maintenance requests.
 Property managers must respond to these requests quickly.
 That includes any requests made during inconvenient times, such as the middle of the night.
-Additionally, property managers must ensure that any repairs and maintenance fall under current building codes as part of this responsibility.
+Additionally, managers must ensure that any repairs and maintenance fall under current building codes as part of this responsibility.

 • Collect rent: Property managers on the property management team handle the services of collecting rent.
 Whether collecting physical checks or setting up online accounts, they ensure tenants deliver their rent payments on time and collect late fees when appropriate.